I’ve been driving manual transmission cars since I was 16, but I had only heard the terms “downshift” and “downshifting” related to gears.

 Track and analyze your finances: Think about how and where you can and will fund your consumption, lifestyle, or career changes.
 I recommend checking out the FIRE community (Financial Independence Retire Early).
 Think about money as freedom instead of something that’s spent on things or experiences.

-Get engaged: There are some great slow and simple living forums and communities online.
+Join the conversation: There are some great slow and simple living forums and communities online.

 And remember, it’s a journey: In some cases, it will take a lifetime.
 The initial image of this post is the same as the last one below.
 Society will always try to lure you back — I describe this as the “elasticity of society.”
 It’s very easy to snap back into society and get back on the on-ramp to mainstream society.
 Stay strong!